1. UNDERSTAND THE FIVE AREAS OF PATIENT EXPERIENCE

 Avoid putting the caller on hold.
 If you must do so, however, ask permission first — for example, “May I place you on hold a moment?”
 Always wait for a response before you put the caller on hold.
 Reassure them periodically that you’re still on the line.
 Thank them when you return to the call.

-Did you know?
-Over half the meaning in spoken communication is derived from nonverbal cues, such as facial expressions, according to a UCLA study [NEED CITATION].
-Thus phone calls put you at an immediate disadvantage.
+Body language heavily influences both first impressions and decision-making ability.
+Thus, phone calls put you at an immediate disadvantage.
 Prospective patients must rely on your tone of voice and word choice, making it critical to control both for effective and professional communication.

 - Use emphasis and vary your pitch to engage callers and ensure they understand important information.